-If there is any conflict or inconsistency between the terms of these Data Processing Terms and the remainder of the Agreement, the terms of these Data Processing Terms will govern.
+If there is any conflict or inconsistency between the terms of the Additional Terms for Non-European Data Protection Legislation, the remainder of these Data Processing Terms and/or the remainder of the Agreement, then the following order of precedence will apply: (a) the Additional Terms for Non-European Data Protection Legislation; (b) the remainder of these Data Processing Terms; and (c) the remainder of the Agreement.
 Subject to the amendments in these Data Processing Terms, the Agreement remains in full force and effect.